-With so many people's sense of worth coming from their wallets, it is easy to hop on the rollacoaster that has become our economy.
-Anyone who makes their livelihood from the stock market, real estate market, or is self-employed is all too familiar with the ups and downs that not only marks the bottom line on their bank statements but also their mood.
+With so many people’s sense of worth coming from their wallets, it is easy to hop on the rollercoaster that has become our economy.
+Anyone who makes their livelihood from the stock market, or real estate market, or is self-employed is all too familiar with the ups and downs that not only marks the bottom line on their bank statements but also their mood.

 This is a cycle that needs to be broken.

 When self-esteem repeatedly fluctuates a person can develop a digestive disorder that can eventually turn into an autoimmune disorder.
 I have seen this time after time in my practice.

 Biologically speaking this is what is happening.
 The stress from feeling scarcity triggers an adrenaline response, which causes your energy to be diverted away from digestion to the extremities (your arms and legs).
 This is really useful if you are fleeing a saber tooth tiger, but not great if you are sitting comfortably at your desk watching the stock ticker.
 This stress response inhibits the proper absorption of nutrients in our digestive tract.
 Since the gut produces 90% of our immunity, we are left feeling emotionally and physically spent.